raff/mgot/README.md

 - The pattern should be compatible with a SQL `LIKE` statement (i.e. `message LIKE "pattern"`)
 - The Messages services for SMS is "SMS"
 - filter=false will return the full message, filter=true will return the part matching '%' in pattern.

+## Install

+You can automate the full process by installing the associated scripts as following:

+    cp newmessage.sh /usr/local/bin/
+    chmod +x /usr/local/bin/newmessage.sh

+    cp NewMessage.plist ~/Library/LaunchAgents/
+    launchctl load ~/Library/LaunchAgents/NewMessage.plist

+After that, every time you get a message matching the pattern, the `code` should be copied to the clipboard.
+You can verify if the process works by checking the log file /tmp/newmessage.log (usage may vary - this works for me on one of my MacBooks, running High Sierra, but not on the older one, running MacOS Sierra).
+If the automated process doesn't work you can manually run `newmessage.sh` to copy the latest code to the clipboard.